 Our ECE department is the highest-ranked and one of the largest in Canada.
 It's also where multi-touch sensing technology was pioneered.
-SAMPLE PEY CO-OP EMPLOYERS Apple (U.S.) IBM Intel Hospital for Sick Children Rapyuta Robotics (Switzerland) SAMPLE CAREER TRAJECTORIES Artificial Intelligence Big Data Computer Architecture Medical Device Design Sustainable Energy "I chose ECE because I always wanted to invent something that would have an impact.
+SAMPLE PEY CO-OP EMPLOYERS Amazon Apple Inc. (U.S.) IBM Intel Corporation Rapyuta Robotics (Switzerland) SAMPLE CAREER TRAJECTORIES Artificial Intelligence Big Data Computer Architecture Medical Device Design Sustainable Energy "I chose ECE because I always wanted to invent something that would have an impact.
 In addition to the strong technical foundation needed to explore new ideas, ECE - just as importantly - taught me how to solve complex challenges.
 This combination is what makes ECE an incredible basis for a career, both as an engineer, and also as an entrepreneur."
 NATASHA BAKER GRADUATION YEAR: 2008 MEMORABLE EXPERIENCE: She learned about system design, analysis and optimization by designing a vending machine as part of a digital logic course.
 FUN FACT: Natasha played the part of a mechanical engineer, nurse and meteorologist in Skule[TM] Nite, the annual sketch comedy musical run entirely by engineering students.
-CURRENT JOB: Founder of SnapEDA, the Internet's first parts library for circuit board design, based in San Francisco GIVING BACK: Natasha recently shared her startup success story at a U of T Engineering alumni event in Silicon Valley.

-DIMPHO RADEBE GRADUATION YEAR: 2015 PEY CO-OP: She analyzed and improved processes and systems to enhance performance at Canadian Imperial Bank of Commerce (CIBC).
+CURRENT JOB: Founder of SnapEDA, the Internet's first parts library for circuit board design, based in San Francisco.
+GIVING BACK: Natasha recently shared her startup success story at a U of T Engineering alumni event in Silicon Valley. rap A DIMPHO RADEBE GRADUATION YEAR: 2015 PEY CO-OP: She analyzed and improved processes and systems to enhance performance at Canadian Imperial Bank of Commerce (CIBC).
 MEMORABLE EXPERIENCE: Celebrating four years of hard work and accepting the responsibility of the engineering profession at her Iron Ring ceremony before graduation.
 FUN FACT: Dimpho played a leadership role in many student organizations, including the National Society of Black Engineers and Women in Science and Engineering.
 She also taught at a children's engineering summer program on campus.
-CURRENT JOB: Project Manager, Process Engineering at CIBC in Toronto GIVING BACK: Dimpho is currently an active member of U of T Engineering's Black Inclusion Steering Committee.
+CURRENT JOB: Senior Implementation Analyst, Cancer Screening at Cancer Care Ontario GIVING BACK: Dimpho works closely with the Faculty's advisor on inclusivity to further enhance U of T Engineering's culture of belonging.
 "I chose industrial engineering because it focuses on human interaction with technologies and systems, placing engineering in a human context.
 I wanted to join a program that integrated human elements into its curriculum, which I found at U of T. The ability to gain immersive, long-term work experience through the PEY Co-op Program also played a big role in my choice of universities.
 Ultimately, PEY Co-op and engineering leadership courses helped me define a clear career pathway."

-INDUSTRIAL Engineering

-Industrial engineers improve the way people interact with technologies and systems.
+INDUSTRIAL Engineering Industrial engineers improve the way people interact with technologies and systems.
 They help organizations run safely, efficiently and profitably.
-You will begin your program by learning the foundations of industrial engineering: operations research and human-centered design.
-In your upper years, you'll take courses in engineering psychology and human performance, scheduling and health-care systems.
-For their ability to see "the big picture," you'll find industrial engineers applying their expertise to every environment, from streamlining operating rooms to distributing products worldwide more efficiently.
+You will begin the program by learning the foundations of industrial engineering: operations research, programming, and human-centered design.
+In your upper years, you'll take courses ranging from engineering psychology to data analytics to business process optimization.
+For their ability to see "the big picture," you'll find industrial engineers applying their expertise to every environment, from streamlining health-care systems to rethinking supply chains and the online user experience in the era of artificial intelligence.
+AREAS OF FOCUS " Human Factors " Information Engineering - " Operations Research - " Artificial Intelligence & Machine Learning DID YOU KNOW?

-SPECIALIZATIONS

-- " Human Factors

-- " Information Engineering

-- " Operations Research

-DID YOU KNOW?

 Industrial engineering is closely tied to business and health care.
 U of T's connections to Toronto's financial district and hospitals give you a significant career advantage.
-SAMPLE PEY CO-OP EMPLOYERS Environment Canada Ernst & Young Healthcare Human Factors Royal Bank of Canada Shopify SAMPLE CAREER TRAJECTORIES Big Data Analytics Health-care Engineering Financial Analysis and Planning Management Consulting Project Management
+SAMPLE PEY CO-OP EMPLOYERS eBay Environment Canada Ernst & Young Royal Bank of Canada Walmart SAMPLE CAREER TRAJECTORIES Big Data Analytics Health-care Engineering Financial Analysis and Planning Management Consulting Project Management